THE BATTLE OF UHUD

 Nor did we turn away from it.[49]

 He was residing among the Banu Hanifah.
-When they apostatized, he disappeared, worshipping his Lord until Khalid ibn al Walid radiya Llahu ‘anhu captured him and intended to kill him.
-He said to him, “If you only kill those who oppose or fight you, then I am innocent of them both, and if you take me because of the disbelief of Banu Hanifah, then Allah has absolved me from that with His saying, ‘And no bearer of burdens will bear the burden of another.’”
+When they apostatised, he disappeared, worshipping his Lord until Khalid ibn al Walid radiya Llahu ‘anhu captured him and intended to kill him.
+He said to him, “If you only kill those who oppose or fight you, then I am innocent of them both, and if you take me because of the disbelief of the Banu Hanifah, then Allah has absolved me from that with His saying, ‘And no bearer of burdens will bear the burden of another.’”
 Khalid let him go, and he went to Madinah.
 His brother Hisn al Judhami says about that:

 رة سفيان ديننا الإسلام |